bradyrx/automate-mpas/README.md

 Options pertaining to sensors on board the e-floats.

 **NOTE**: The only current way to turn on sensors is to directly modify the source Registry in the MPAS-O directory.
 It currently cannot be changed via `user_nl_mpaso`.
-Thus, check your LIGHT Registry when submitting jobs in the future if you aren't using this script.
+Thus, check your LIGHT Registry when submitting jobs in the future if you aren't using this script to make sure you have the appropriate registry booleans set.

 | Option            |  Description                                                          | Example Values |
 |-------------------|-----------------------------------------------------------------------|----------------|